wordsout by Godfrey

 and out tumbles your voice.

-And when I try to shut that up I find
+And when I shut that up I find

 you can get a word in anywhere.